 While not specifically tailored to construction management, monday.com is a great project management software provider that offers an easy to use interface that is modern and stylish.
 You'll find a comprehensive timeline for viewing tasks that makes it easy to see exactly what projects need to get done and when, as well as plenty of graphs and charts to fully (and colorfully) understand your analytics and reporting.

 The primary benefit of monday.com is the customizability, giving you the power to track and analyze what you want, as long as you understand the platform enough to do so.
 Unfortunately, monday.com is lacking a bit in the third party integrations department, but hopefully the flexibility of the platform will give you all the power you need to manage projects for your business.

 monday.com has a lot of pricing options.
-In addition to the four basic payment plans (Basic, Standard, Pro, and Enterprise), each plan comes with a predetermined number of users, which allows you to be incredibly diligent in how much money you're spending.
+In addition to the four basic payment plans (Basic, Standard, Pro, and Enterprise), which are discussed in more detail on our monday.com pricing page.
+Each plan comes with a predetermined number of users, which allows you to be incredibly diligent in how much money you're spending.
 Plus, if need to add more users, you can easily put them on the platform, but it will cost you a bit extra.

 - Highly customizable platform